ngtn0502/javascript-note/README.md

 <img src="./image/compiler.png" width="700">

+---

 ## Lexical Environment:

-it mean talking about where our code is written - where our code is phisically sit and what surrounds it.
+it mean talking about where our code is written - where our code is phisically sit and what surrounds it - where it was born. it determine where things live, where things sit in memory, and how they will connect to each other.

+---

 ## Execution Context: